-Netflix 'Dark' a mind-bending fairy tale worth watching
+Netflix's 'Dark' is a mind-bending fairy tale worth watching

 To navigate through the maze of tunnels inside the cave, Jonas uses a hand-drawn map instead of his phone's GPS.
 And even that map is mostly made up of cryptic squiggles and markings.

-The bunker, which looks like a fallout shelter from WWII, has an electric chair-like machine built in the '50s.
-This is the kind of chair Dr. Frankenstein would use for electric shock treatment, but in "Dark" it has even more frightening uses than something out of an ancient psych ward.
+The bunker, which looks like a fallout shelter from World War II, has an electric chair-like machine built in the '50s.
+This looks like the kind of chair Dr. Frankenstein would use for electric shock treatment, but in "Dark" it has even more frightening uses than something out of an ancient psych ward.

 There's also a machine with the kind of steampunk aesthetic that would be better suited in a Guillermo del Toro fantasy film.
 The gears, brass detailing and clicking parts all make for a pleasing Enigma Machine vibe, but there's nothing high tech about how it was made and and how it's used during the show.